“Dinner’s ready; it’s time to eat,” Mom would chirp.

 Without hesitation, my Dad, girlfriend (now my wife) and I took our seats around Mom’s dinner table on Sunday evenings.

 “How is the meal?”
 Mom asked.
 She gleaned the answer by our enthusiastic gobbles, but my girlfriend always politely proclaimed it was delicious.
 My Dad and I nodded happily in agreement as we stuffed our faces.
-Mom’s day-long efforts in the kitchen paid off in the amazing quality of her meal.
+Mom’s day-long efforts in the kitchen paid off in the fantastic quality of her meal.

-After finishing, we helped Mom clear the table before we all played some Euchre, a card game which my Mom and Dad usually won over my girlfriend and me.
+After finishing, we helped Mom clear the table before we played some Euchre, a card game that my Mom and Dad usually won over my girlfriend and me.
 Not the most gracious of losers, I often darted outside for a quick smoke, usually joined by my Dad.
 Then we played another game while waiting for fresh-brewed coffee and strawberry shortcake, a dessert Mom prepared especially for Dad and me.
 Feeling sleepy from the sumptuous meal and warmed by the engaging family time, I would sadly note that it was time to head home.
 Then Mom would ladle a second feast into several Tupperware containers for me to enjoy the next evening.

 Mom’s best recipe for life’s disappointments consisted of a steaming hot batch of chocolate-chip cookies.
 A bad day of getting low test grades or being teased in gym class immediately melted away after enjoying several sweet, chewy cookies served with an ice-cold glass of milk.

-I get so hungry just thinking of those all those goodies Mom used to make.
+I get so hungry just thinking of those all those goodies that Mom used to make.
 It took plenty of love and patience for her to adapt her recipes, shop for the best ingredients at the best prices, chop, stir, mash and watch the oven and pots for hours so her meals would be delicious.
 And they had to be delicious because Dad was fussy.
-It wasn’t just the food though, it was the quality time that we spent each night at Mom’s dinner table.
+It wasn’t just the food, though, it was the quality time that we spent each night at Mom’s dinner table.

 My most cherished of Mom’s recipes is the one she prescribes for life.
 “Have a positive attitude and be happy.”
-I love you Mom as I think about you on this Mother’s Day.
+I love you, Mom, as I think about you on this Mother’s Day.